-Overlay districts are overlaid upon the base districts established above, and the land so encumbered may be used and altered in a manner permitted in the underlying district only if and to the extent such use or alteration is permitted in the applicable overlay district.
+Overlay districts are overlaid upon the base districts established above, and modify certain specified development requirements and standards of the underlying base district.
+Properties within an Overlay District may be used and developed in a manner permitted in the underlying district only if and to the extent such use or alteration is permitted as may be modified by the applicable overlay district.
 The following districts are established as overlay districts as further described in Part 5 below:

-(a) A Design Review Overlay (DR) district;
+- (a) A Design Review Overlay (DR) district;

-(b) A series of five (5) Institutional Core Campus Overlay (ICC) districts, as follows:
+- (b) A series of five (5) Institutional Core Campus Overlay (ICC) districts, as follows:

-- FAHC Medical Center Campus (ICC-FAHC);
+- UVM Medical Center Campus (ICC-UVMMC);

 - UVM Central Campus (ICC-UVM);

 - UVM Trinity Campus (ICC-UVMT)

 - UVM South of Main Street Campus (ICC-UVMS); and,

 - Champlain College (ICC-CC);

 - (c) An RH Density Bonus Overlay (RHDB) district;

-(d) A series of four (4) Natural Resource Protection Overlay (NR) districts, as follows:
+- (d) A series of four (4) Natural Resource Protection Overlay (NR) districts, as follows:

 - Riparian and Littoral Conservation Zone;

 - Wetland Protection Zone;

 - Natural Areas Zone; and,

 - Special Flood Hazard Area;

 - (e) A RL Larger Lot Overlay (RLLL) district;

 - (f) A Mouth of the River Overlay (MOR) district; and,

-- (g) A Centennial Woods Overlay (CWO) district
+- (g) A Centennial Woods Overlay (CWO) district.